 L’Oliva is a deluxe two-bedroom suite big enough for three, with a huge cosy sitting room, a small single bedroom and two bathrooms (shower in one, tub in the other).
 It’s beautifully tiled, with a quartz and cement floor and an antique bed adorned with carved cherubs with a rich maroon coverlet.
 Rooms in the newest building are closest to the road – avoid these if you are sensitive to the occasional car horn or rush of traffic.

-The little square little infinity pool (once an irrigation tank) looks down over the olive trees and fields beyond from its hillside perch above the farm.
+The little square infinity pool (once an irrigation tank) is perched on a hillside above the farm, with views of the olive trees and fields beyond.
 The violet-tinted water does wonders for the skin, thanks to its high sulphur content.

 It’s more a case of what not to pack.
 Travel light as you’ll want to bring home as much of Mandranova’s home-made pistachio pesto or olive-oil soap from your soap-making class as possible.

 There’s a two-night minimum stay.
 The restaurant and one dedicated suite are wheelchair-accessible.
-The hotel is perched by a main road, so you might hear some occasional traffic noise.
+The hotel is perched by a main road, so you're likely to hear some traffic noise.

-Though the hotel is geared towards adults, kids are welcome.
-Baby cots are free, and older children can stay on a sofa bed in the suites for €25 a night (including breakfast).
-Babysitting (€10 an hour) and children’s menus are available on request.
+Welcome most of the year, but only under-twos and over-14s in July and August.
+Baby cots are free, older children can stay on a sofa bed in the suites for €25 a night (including breakfast).
+Babysitting (€10 an hour) and children’s menus are available.

 The Mandranova restaurant is where co-owner Silvia serves up traditional Sicilian dishes such as torta di mandorle (almond cake) and timballo di anelletti (Sicilian ring pasta with peas and aubergine), all made with fresh-from-the-garden ingredients.
 Don’t be surprised if the hotel’s dogs settle by your feet throughout the meal.